jekang39/artfoundation-log/README.md

 ARabidopsis Transcription regulatory Factor Domain-domain interaction based Analysis Tool- LLPS, Oligomerization, GO analysis

 If you use ARTFOUNDATION-LOG, please cite the article below in your publication.
-The article has been accepted for publication by the journal- "genes".
+The article has been accepted for publication by the journal, "genes".
+To view the article, please go to MDPI website; please copy and paste the link "https://www.mdpi.com/2073-4425/14/7/1476/pdf" in web address area.
-The final version will be updated soon in the prearchive server.

-Kang, J.E.; Jun, J.H.; Kwon, J.H.; Lee, J.; Hwang, K.; Kim, S.; Jeong, N. ART FounDATion-LOG (ARabidopsis Transcription regulatory Factor Domain-domain interaction Analysis Tool-Liquid liquid phase separation, Oligomerization, Go analysis), a toolkit for interaction data based domain analysis.
-Preprints.org 2023, 2023060366. https://doi.org/10.20944/preprints202306.0366.v1
+If download is not automatically started, please go to the website by copy and paste the link "https://www.preprints.org/manuscript/202306.0366/v1".
+And click "peer-reviewed article".

 The program is for Linux/ Unix OS only.
 If you want to use in Windows, please change the codes accordingly.
 Sources are available in each program folder.